 Step 1: Start with a general search

 You can skip the previous exercise and just to start with a general search.
 In this case, I would start by searching for ‘affiliate marketing.’
-By doing so, Pinterest would show me the most searched keywords about affiliate marketing.
-As you can see below, the most searched keywords about affiliate marketing are:
+By doing so, Pinterest would show me the most searched keywords for affiliate marketing.
+As you can see below, the most searched keywords for affiliate marketing are:

 - Affiliate marketing without a blog

 All these searches are 100% relevant to the course I’m promoting.
 Even before doing this search, I planned to include them in my pin description.
 Now, it’s just a matter of combining them to optimize my Pinterest SEO and still sound natural.

 Step 2: Narrow down the search using suggested keywords

 Now, I look at the suggested keywords and pick 4-5 that are most relevant to the course.
 I’ll use them to create my target keyword.
 In this case, they would be: